 Even the best walker can become uncomfortable—or unsafe—if it isn’t adjusted properly.

 I’ve seen people using walkers that were far too low, forcing them to hunch over every step.
 I’ve also seen walkers adjusted too high, which can make them difficult to control.
+Neither situation is ideal.

 Handle Height